Repton: Parish church

 The church is notable for its Anglo-Saxon crypt, which was built in the 8th century AD as a mausoleum for the Mercian royal family.
 Wystan, or Wigstan, was a prince of Mercia who was murdered by his guardian in 849, in the reign of Wiglaf.
 His remains were buried in the crypt at Repton and miracles were ascribed to them.
 Repton proceeded to become a place of pilgrimage; Wigstan was later canonised and became the patron saint of the church.

 At the north edge of the village is St Wystan's Church, an Anglo-Saxon church dedicated to the Anglo-Saxon Saint Wystan (or Wigstan) and designated by English Heritage as a Grade I listed building.
 The 8th-century crypt beneath the church was the original burial place of Saint Wigstan, as well as his grandfather, King Wiglaf of Mercia.
 Also buried there is King Æthelbald of Mercia, under whose reign the building was first constructed, and for whom it was first converted to a mausoleum.
 Upon the burial of St Wigstan, the crypt became a shrine and place of pilgrimage.

+It has been suggested that the crypt at Repton later influenced the design of both the spiral-columned shrine of Edward the Confessor and the Cosmati Coronation Pavement in Westminster Abbey, both commissioned by Henry III, based on close correspondence of their dimensions and design.

 The cruciform Anglo-Saxon church itself has had several additions and restorations throughout its history.
 These include Medieval Gothic north and south aisles in the nave that were rebuilt in the 13th century and widened early in the 14th century, and the addition in 1340 of the west tower and recessed spire.
 The church was also restored between 1885 and 1886 by Arthur Blomfield.